-And, when you are parking your RV for an extended period of time, such as in storage for a few months, or at a campground for the winter, place Tire Covers on your outer tires, to shade them from the Sun and the Elements and they can last several years longer before they show signs of cracking and deterioration.
+When you are parking your RV for an extended period of time, such as in storage for a few months or at a campground for the winter, place tire covers on your outer tires, to shade them from the sun and the elements.
+This can help them last several years longer before they show signs of cracking and deterioration.

-I was recently walking in one of the RV Parts Stores, which was actually one of the largest nationwide tire chains.
+I was recently walking around in one of the RV parts stores, which was actually one of the largest national tire chains.